heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ʕ.
-The sky dances with unfamiliar suns; the ocean a mirror of welcoming infinitude.
+The sky dances with unfamiliar suns, and the ocean a mirror of welcoming infinitude.
+She leaves her friends by the breakwater and enters the House.

 <i>Child, what should you like to do?</i>

-She leaves her friends by the breakwater and ducks into the culvert behind Ede & Ravenscroft.
 As the lift begins its slow descent to the tunnels, she feels as if she is becoming her true self once more.